wenbeiforreal/eCommerce-User-Behavior-Analysis/README.md

 ###### Part II - Apriori Model

 1.
+  a.
 Generate a new data frame for Apriori analysis only
+  b.
 Split the category\_code column by the period, &#39;.&#39;, and create a new column named items
+  c.
 Create a new data frame for user\_id and items

-1. Find the frequency of the items bought
+2. Find the frequency of the items bought
-2. Visualize the frequency of the items bought
+3. Visualize the frequency of the items bought
-3.
+4.
+  a.
 Create a new data frame with event\_time added
+  b.
 Group the data frame by user\_id and event\_time, and concatenate the items bought

-Apply apriori model with:
+5. Apply apriori model with:
     1. Min\_support = 0.005: so that the itemset occurs in 0.5% of the transactions.
     2. Min\_confidence = 0.2: so that we know 20% of the times a customer also bought such item before and after.
     3. Min\_length = 2: so the least number of items that a rule should have is 2.
-1. Display all the RelationRecord of the association rule.
+6. Display all the RelationRecord of the association rule.